 2. Get a virtual business address

-After clarifying your strategy, the next step to set up a virtual office is to get a virtual business address.
+After clarifying your strategy, the next step in setting up a virtual office is to get a virtual business address.

 Having a business location rather than a home address or PO Box will help you establish credibility.
 That’s why your virtual address should be in a high-profile business district that’s well known, as this will increase your chances of winning customers.
-It could be an actual street in New York City, the Financial District in San Francisco, or some other place you don’t even live in.
+It could be an actual street in New York City, the Financial District in San Francisco, or somewhere you don’t even live.

-You can also hold your temporary conference meetings with clients in that virtual business address on demand.
+You can also hold temporary conference meetings with clients in that virtual business address on demand.

 Check out some of the best virtual business addresses available to choose a provider that works best for you.

 3. Get the tools and resources your virtual office space needs

 Many different tools and resources are essential for virtual offices, such as a virtual phone system for voice and video calls.
 These tools — most often Software as a Service (SaaS) platforms help you work and manage projects in one central location just as you would in an actual office space.

 For example, a virtual phone system like RingCentral can provide you with one main phone number, toll-free numbers, call center services, call forwarding, and conference calling services.

 If you’re looking to communicate virtually via live video, you can leverage Zoom for your virtual office.
 The feeling of seeing your team members’ faces gives a more personal touch than merely talking over the phone.
 Again, this is important for a virtual office.